abdrasaq14/abdrasaq14/README.md

 # Hi there, I'm Abdulrasaq Suleiman 👋

 🚀 **Full-Stack Software Engineer |**
-🔹 Passionate about **Node.js, React, Python, TypeScript, Next.js, Nest.js and Cloud Computing**
+🔹 Passionate about **Node.js, React, Python, JavaScript, TypeScript and Cloud Computing**
 🔹 Experienced in **building scalable web applications, APIs, and system architecture**
 🔹 Open to **exciting opportunities** in backend and full-stack development